yuanlizhanshi/Islet_ML/README.md

 After prepare the all data, using code in run_ABC.Rmd to generate enhancer promoter interactions with [ABC model](https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction)

-Then using the (motifmachr)[https://github.com/GreenleafLab/motifmatchr] to assign the TF to the corresponding cis-regulatory element.
+Then using the (motifmachr)[https://github.com/GreenleafLab/motifmatchr] to assign the TF to the corresponding cis-regulatory element

+# Using XGboost to remove donors with low predicted accuracy rates

+Due to the heterogeneity of human data, we found some of the donors with the discrepancy gene expression profile, which exhibit the extremely low predicted accuracy rates (15%).
+We decided run iterative XGboost to remove these donors until no donor with low predicted accuracy, then calculate the differently expressed genes.